sinky/azur-postmap/README.md

 ## Customize leaflet map
 Use the Wordpress Hook ''azur_postmap_user_script'' to inject custom Javascript.
 For example to add a new tile layer.

-The variable ''azurPostMap'' is an object with the property `map` and `controlLayers`
+The variable ''azurPostMaps'' is an array containing object foreach map with the property `map` and `controlLayers`

 ### Example
 ```PHP